· Dates:6/20-6/25 2021

 Wilderness Camping And Living Skills For Families.

 Looking for something a little different for your family vacation?
 School Of The Forest is excited to bring back this old favorite from the Jack Mountain folk school.
+This new iteration will take place at the SOTF campus in Southern VT

 A low-key variation of the Jack Mountain “Woodsman” course designed as a fun family camping and learning experience.
 We’ll spend the week at the field school learning the skills of bushcraft and survival, as well as learning about the local ecology in the form of edible wild plants, tracks and sign, reading the weather, and the stars and night sky.
-In addition to the time spent learning, we’ll also make time for fishing, swimming, cooking over the fire and enjoying the pleasures of a simple, outdoor life.
+In addition to the time spent learning, we’ll also make time for swimming, cooking over the fire and enjoying the pleasures of a simple, outdoor life.

 With regard to the tuition, for this course we’re defining a youth as anyone 7-17 years old.
 Kids 6 and under are free.